 The eyes are the windows to the soul.
 Keeping the surrounding area wrinkle-free will go a long way in helping you look younger.
-There are several treatment options available to deal with crow’s feet, wrinkles and fine lines around the eyes, giving you the anti-aging solutions you have been looking for.
+There are several treatment options available to deal with crow’s feet, wrinkles and fine lines around the eyes, giving you the anti-ageing solutions you have been looking for.

 What Are Crow’s Feet?

 Crow’s feet are lines or wrinkles that appear on the temple and cheek areas around the eyes.
 These lines appear with age and frequent use of facial muscles.
 At a younger age, the skin’s elasticity prevents the lines from appearing, but this effect reduces with the wear and tear of age.

 The constant use of facial muscles for common actions like squinting, laughing, smiling or scowling cause the formation of creases in the skin around the eyes.
 As one ages, the elasticity of the skin gets drastically reduced.
 Combine this with a stressful lifestyle, and you have the formation of fine lines and wrinkles around all the extensively used muscles, in this case, around the eyes.

 Also Read: What Causes Saggy Skin & How To Tighten It?

 How Do You Get Rid Of Crow’s Feet Around Eyes?

 Unless you treat the wrinkles with dermatology treatments, there is little that can be done to eradicate crow’s feet.
 The most competent treatments would be laser treatments, chemical peels, dermal fillers, and other non-surgical options which are case dependant.